ASSERT-KTH/slumps/crow/README.md

 - **CROW Services dont start**: Check if the rabbitmq broker is active.
 Check the host and port of the broker in the settings are right, `... %event.host <ip>  %event.port <port>`

-## How to use it
-- Set the corresponding credentials for the broker as env variables.
-- Start the system: `bash crow/launch_system_standalone.sh <options>`.
-This script will call the corresponding python scripts to launch the workers.
-- Call the corresponding entrypoint, depending of the type of the file you want to process.
-For example, `python3 -m crow.entrypoints.fromc program.c`

-Since CROW is built on top of several tools and each of them needs a differetn setup process, we strongly recommend to use a [docker](#images) deploy of the system.

 ## Configuration \<options>